Kgo222/ClassroomClarity/notebooks/maddie/README.md

 - All peripherals are now functional
 - Now we are moving on to testing final code that brings everything together
     - First pass did not work --> having trouble with screen setup
     - changed some user set up pin numbers
+    - solution: programmer was not supplying enough current --> switched to power adapter
+- Tested bluetooth --> functioning
+- Everything is working!!!